List of unreleased projects by Prince: A Celebration

 A Celebration is an unreleased album by Prince, announced on NPG Ahdio Show # 4 (released 15 May 2001).
 The announcement stated that Prince was in negotiations with a major record store chain to distribute the album, said to contain 20 "remastered re-recordings" of Prince's greatest hits, along with "at least four brand new songs".
 This album was not released, however (likely due to the Warner Bros. release of The Very Best of Prince in July 2001).

 It is not known which songs would have been included on the album, and how much the track list overlapped with the setlists used on the brief A Celebration tour, which was likely initially intended to promote the album, but was cancelled after only six concerts (partly to avoid the appearance of supporting The Very Best of Prince, and partly because of Prince wanting to spend time with his father, whose health was ailing at that point).
 It is possible that one of the new tracks was "U Make My Sun Shine", which had already been released as a single, but this is purely speculative.
 It is possible that one of the "remastered re-recordings" included on the album would have been "1999: The New Master", which had been released as a single in 1999, but during the years following the end of the year 1999 Prince viewed the song as "retired" (not playing it live), making its inclusion unlikely.

 When 2 R in Love: The Ballads of Prince

 Announced for voting as the next Prince release during the A Celebration week in June 2000.
 Ballads collection.
-Full track list and sequencing is unknown, but it is known to include:
+Full track list and sequencing is unknown, but it is known to include the following: